program participants in the last year

 We put an emphasis on programming aimed at increasing children’s confidence, creativity and skill, particularly with regards to literacy, recreation and the arts.
 We do this by designing camp activities that involve visual arts, drama, music, dance, co-operative games, tournaments, team-building activities.
 Parents interested in current or upcoming programming for our March Break Camp can contact us during registration, which begins in January of every year.

 The Nook Summer Camp is a low cost 6 week camp open to all children in the community.
-Camp is $75.00 for the week per child, which includes two daily snacks and up to two field trips.
+Camp is $80.00 for the week per child, which includes two daily snacks and a weekly field trip.

 The Nook has 3 camps to choose from: